Healthy Vegan Peanut Butter Oat Cake

 - Preheat oven to 350 degrees.
 In large mixing bowl, thoroughly combine all of the dry ingredients (flours-sugar, and optional cinnamon).

 - Add batter to greased 8 inch square baking pan.
-Bake for 30-33 minutes.
+Bake for 34-35 minutes (test to make sure).
 Let cool before adding the glaze.